-Walter Reed Director, Leaders recognize military medical officers for emergency, lifesaving care
+Walter Reed Director, leaders recognize military medical officers for emergency, lifesaving care

 |0

-This work, Walter Reed Director, Leaders recognize military medical officers for emergency, lifesaving care [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Walter Reed Director, leaders recognize military medical officers for emergency, lifesaving care, by Bernard Little, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Walter Reed Director, leaders recognize military medical officers for emergency, lifesaving care